 I should have said "inside the current tab", not "inside the current window".
 So, I guess, what I experience now is not normal for Firefox.

 Modified by vicvolk87

 Hmm, could you test in Firefox's Safe Mode?
 That's a standard diagnostic tool to bypass interference by all extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using